MSc Environmental Governance / Course details

 You can also learn professional skills such as coding and programming specialist, industry-standard software such as image processing, GIS, GPS and cartographic representation.

-The University's Main Library is the largest university library system in the UK apart from the copyright libraries and has a number of different working spaces.
-It is home to the University Map Collection, which comprises about 100,000 map sheets of every part of the world.
+The University's Main Library is home to the University Map Collection, which comprises about 100,000 map sheets of every part of the world.

 Practical support and advice for current students and applicants is available from the Disability Advisory and Support Service.